rehierl/node-tree-outliner/1-1-3-graph-theory/0-4-subgraph.md

 * i.e. (un)directed edges - two sets intersect each other
 * i.e. the intersection of connected sets is non-empty
 * i.e. sets may overlap each other
-* classes defined by the types of sets
+* classes of graphs defined by the types of sets
 * e.g. interval graphs

 definition

 * create one vertex per set
-* connect vertices, if vertices intersect
+* connect vertices, if the sets intersect

 all graphs are intersection graphs